raspiblitz/raspiblitz/SECURITY.md

 # Physical Security

 * The lightning wallet and user interfaces are password protected by default so this has more privacy implications (in the case of physical theft) than security.
-* Basic hardening measures are applied to all systemd services
+* Basic hardening measures are applied to all non-root systemd services
 * Optional log in through SSH using a hardware wallet.
 * LUKS encryption would be welcome in the future.